nel/heywatch/README.txt

 The documentation of the API can be found at http://wiki.heywatch.com/API_Documentation

-==Getting started
+== Getting started

-===Transfer a video, encode it in ipod format and download the encoded video
+=== Transfer a video, encode it in ipod format and download the encoded video

  require 'heywatch'
  include HeyWatch